jellyfin/jellyfin/CONTRIBUTING.md

 3. Submit a pull request from your feature branch back to the upstream master branch.

 All PRs require review before merging.
 Once that is done, if the PR is not tagged with the WIP label, it should be immediately merged by the reviewer assuming that they have write access.
-If you do not have write access, please eel free to leave reviews as well and suggest changes as they will be taken into account as well.
+If you do not have write access, please feel free to leave reviews as well and suggest changes as they will be taken into account as well.

 ## Developer Access